krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 **_documentation still in progress_**

 This is the current UI design that I'm using on my NSPanels.
 It is also the one that is easiest for others to use as a template because it has been set up with:
-* 🔹 Well structured and named object hiearchy (dock the 'Objects' tool to the Inkscape side bar to navigate).
+* 🔹 well structured and named object hiearchy (dock the 'Objects' tool to the Inkscape side bar to navigate);
-* 🔹 UI components are all built on a base of 40x40 px block multiples so that they cleanly snap together to fill a 320x480 NSPanel display.
+* 🔹 UI components that are all built on a base of 40x40 px block multiples so that they cleanly snap together to fill a 320x480 NSPanel display;
-* 🔹 A palette of named swatch colors (to easily change and tweak color themes across an entire project).
+* 🔹 a palette of named swatch colors (to easily change and tweak color themes across an entire project);
-* 🔹 A well-defined set of composition rules (documented below), making it easy to use and modify UI 'cards' that have a coherent style and can convey dense information in an efficient and consistent manner.
+* 🔹 a well-defined set of composition rules (documented below), making it easy to use and customize UI 'cards' that have a coherent style and can convey dense information in an efficient and consistent manner.

-🎉 The advantage of this approach is that anyone with a little planning and patience can create stunningly beautiful UIs that are highly customised to their specific needs (without requiring much creative ability).
+🎉 Anyone, with a little planning and patience, can create stunningly beautiful UIs that are highly customised to their specific needs (without requiring much creative ability) by using this approach.

 **Screenshot in Inkscape showing elements organised with named hierarchical grouping**.
 Flexibly turning the visibility of individual graphical elements on/off within components allows them to be easily adapted for multiple UI functions.